jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.2.8 ReclassFromFile

-Reclassifies the values in a raster image using reclass ranges in a text file.
+Reclassifies the values in a raster image using reclass ranges in a text file..

 *Parameters*: